BaseMax/TreeTraversalsGo/README.md

 # Tree-Traversals Go

 This is a simple Go program that traverses a tree in different ways.
-(Pre-order, In-order, Post-order)
+(Pre-order, In-order, Post-order, and Level-order)

+## Methods

+- Pre-order
+- In-order
+- Post-order
+- Level-order
+- Reverse level-order

 ## Output